 How do I request a mail-in or absentee ballot?

+Any registered voter may request a mail-in ballot.
 Absentee ballots can be requested by voters with disabilities or an illness that prevents them from going to their polling place on election day, or those who will be absent from their municipality on Election Day.
+Request forms must be received by your county election board by 5 pm on April 16, 2024.

 Accordion

-Expand AllClick here for a more accessible version Option 1: Apply for a Mail-in or Absentee Ballot Online
+Expand AllClick here for a more accessible version

 What’s the annual mail-in ballot request?

 You now have the option to request to be added to the annual mail-in ballot request list where you'll receive an application to renew your mail-in ballot request each year.
-Once your request is approved, you will automatically receive ballots for the remainder of the year, and you
+Once your request is approved, you will automatically receive ballots for the remainder of the year, and you do not need to submit an application for each election.

-Learn more about the
+Learn more about the annual mail-in ballot request.

 Third Party Ballot Delivery for Mail Voting

 If you have a disability that prevents you from applying in person for your mail ballot or delivering your mail ballot, you may designate an agent to deliver your ballot materials for you.
-You must
+You must designate the agent in writing using this form or a form provided by your county.

 Accessible Remote Ballot Marking Solution for Mail Voting

 The Department of State is committed to increasing accessibility for voters with disabilities.
 Pennsylvania voters with disabilities now have the opportunity to mark their absentee or mail-in ballot electronically.
+Learn more about the accessible remote ballot marking solution.

 Below are general steps on how to vote, prepare, and return your mail ballot.
 Be sure to follow the instructions included with your ballot.
 Contact your county election office if you have any questions.